darqus/webrtc/readme.md

 `index.html` is a simple WebRTC screen recording application.

-For example running in dev mode, use extension for VS Code `Live Server`.
+To run in development mode, use the `Live Server` extension for VS Code.

-Click on Hamburger menu button to toggle hamburger menu for set src frame of screen recorder Click Record button for start recording from the next tab.
+Click the hamburger menu button to toggle the menu and set the source frame for the screen recorder.

+Click the Record button to start recording from the next tab.

 ## Limitations